mcjurij/mfm/Software_en.md

 The Picos have a unique ID, which can be queried with https://github.com/mcjurij/mfm/blob/85a41c4bb33529b7771d14aba3f1979061e204ab/embedded/Pico_W/mfm/main.c#L51.
 In the mfm_server it is used in particular to determine the file names for the Counter-related files.
 After a Pico W has established a connection to the mfm_server, it first sends its ID.

+In order for the Pico Ws to contact the mfm_server, you probably have to open port 4200 in a firewall, depending on your Linux distro.

 ##### Output data files

 In addition to mfm_server's own log file `log.txt`, various files are written and continuously appended.
 If a file comes from a specific Counter, the file name contains the Pico ID.
 In any case the current date.
 With an example day, I'll take 2023-09-25, this quickly becomes clear.
 The first column of all files there is always has a time, either in us-Epoch or Epoch.
 The us-Epoch are microseconds since January 1, 1970 midnight (UTC, a 16-digit number).
 The Epoch are seconds since January 1, 1970 midnight (UTC).
 My Pico Ws have the IDs Counter 1: E661A4D41723262A, Counter 2: E661A4D41770802F.